agisga/agisga.github.io/_posts/2017-5-6-the-lean-phd-student.md

 ---
 layout: post
 title: The Lean PhD Student &mdash; Can The Lean Startup principles be applied to personal productivity in graduate school?
-date: 2017-05-06 00:50:00 -05:00
+date: 2017-05-09 20:40:00 -05:00
-published: true
 tags:
 - entrepreneurship
 - academia
+- productivity
 ---

 The lean startup methodology consists of a set of principles that were proposed and popularized by Eric Ries in the book *The Lean Startup* (and elsewhere).
 He believes that startup success can be engineered by following the lean startup methodology.
 Eric Ries defines a startup as "a human institution designed to deliver a new product or service under conditions of extreme uncertainty".
 If we replace "product or service" by "research result", that sounds awfully similar to what a PhD student has to do.
 Indeed, the similarities between being a junior researcher, such as a PhD student, and running a startup have been often pointed out (for example: [[1]](http://pgbovine.net/research-and-startup.htm), [[2]](http://www.bench2business.com/5-ways-start-up-life-is-similar-to-academia/), [[3]](https://pragmaticstartup.wordpress.com/2011/02/21/similarities-between-an-entrepreneur-and-an-academic/)).
-In the light of this, I was wondering if *the lean startup methodology* can also be applied to academic pursuits of a PhD student.
-Below, I try to adapt some of the most important lean startup concepts for application to a junior researcher's personal productivity and academic success.[^nonexperimental]
+In light of this, I propose that *the lean startup methodology* can also be applied to academic pursuits of a PhD student.
+Below, I adapt some of the most important lean startup concepts for application to a junior researcher's personal productivity and academic success.[^nonexperimental]

 <iframe style="width:120px;height:240px;float:left;margin-right:10px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ac&ref=qf_sp_asin_til&ad_type=product_link&tracking_id=alexejgossman-20&marketplace=amazon&region=US&placement=0307887898&asins=0307887898&linkId=8ed352099c68679af49e9321333495aa&show_border=false&link_opens_in_new_window=false&price_color=333333&title_color=0066C0&bg_color=FFFFFF">
 </iframe>